-From handwriting to hair washing – Sensory Processing to school, it’s ALL here in our book series!
+From handwriting to hair washing – Sensory processing to school, it’s ALL here in our book series!

 Each book is PACKED with hundreds of resources and helpful and FUN activities that you can try IMMEDIATELY with your child or student!
 Tried and true techniques for you.
-These handy books are designed to go anywhere at anytime and be used as resources whenever you need them!
+These handy books are designed to go anywhere at

 Optimal function of our bodies occurs when our sensory and motor systems are strong and able to adapt to the demands of the environment.
 Today’s children often struggle with fidgeting, decreased attention, and immature motor patterns which manifest themselves through frustration and behavior issues.
 When our body’s systems are not integrated to form a strong foundation, difficulties in many areas occur.